jackmcguire1/alexa-chatgpt/README.md

 6. Add a new Alexa slot to this Intent and name it 'prompt' with type AMAZON.SearchQuery'

-7. Add invocation phrase for the 'AutoCompleteIntent' with value 'complete the sentence {prompt}'
+7. Add invocation phrase for the 'AutoCompleteIntent' with value 'question {prompt}'

 8. Deploy the stack to your AWS account. > sam build  && sam deploy --stack-name chatGPT